dotmpe/git-versioning/doc/manual.rst

       echo test.sh >> .versioned-files.lst

-2. Or/and in addition, ``.version-attributes`` to customize main-document, list-file, and other settings::
+2. Or/and in addition, ``.properties`` to customize main-document, list-file, and other settings::

       App-Id: git-versioning